esciencecenter-digital-skills/lesson-FAIR-software/_episodes/01-version-control.md

 A good starting point to learn about ``Git`` is the [Software Carpentry git novice lesson](http://swcarpentry.github.io/git-novice/).

-FIXME: This excersise basically requests learners to 'go figure it out'.
-This can be a conscious choice, but we could also help them out by giving them the instructions on how to do this and just make them follow those instructions.
 > ## Making a public repository on GitHub
 >
 > Create a public repository onder your own GitHub account,